 Make sure the online store you’re visiting uses HTTPS.
-This means that your details are covered by basic TLS encryption all the way from your browser to the site you’re shopping on.
-HTTPS sites aren’t necessarily super-secure, but if the admin went through the trouble of implementing HTTPS to secure your data, you know they’ve taken at least one important step.
+The ‘S’ stands for ‘secure’, which means that your details are covered by basic TLS encryption all the way from your browser to the site you’re shopping on.
+HTTPS sites aren’t necessarily super-secure, but if the admin went through the trouble of implementing HTTPS to secure your data, you know they’ve taken at least one security step.

 Checking this is easy – simply look at the URL bar to see if it begins with “https://” the way it does on our website.